How to Handle Emotional Blackmail in a Relationship

 It is not always easy to spot it, especially when the person attempting to manipulate is sophisticated and socially intelligent.

-Signs of emotional blackmail might not be evident immediately, so you could be blackmail and not be cognizant of it yet.
+Signs of emotional blackmail might not be evident immediately, so you could be blackmailed and not be conscious of it.

 Familiarizing ourselves with the signs of emotional blackmail can be a measure of protection.
 Let’s study some of the most common signs and examples of emotional blackmail in relationships.